gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 This RFD has three goals:

- 1. To start a conversation about the aims, principles and structres we want to apply to our release process,
+ 1. To start a conversation about the aims, principles and structures we want to apply to our release process,
  2. To record the outcome of that discussion, and
  3. To record some the deliberations of the discussion, so that in the future